 We’re edging into ‘fitness’ territory, but there’s a reason physical and mental wellbeing are paired together in the app store.
 Exercise is a one-stop-shop for mood-boosting, better sleep, and, according to Psychology Today, even the treatment of chronic mental illness.

 Couch to 5k is a free app that does what it says on the tin.
 Users start by running in very short bursts that increase in time over nine weeks.
 By the end of the program, running for thirty minutes, which should mean about five kilometers, will be a breeze.
 (How can I be so sure, you ask?
-I’ve done it.)
+I’ve done it.
+Exercise is especially important for those who are working from home!)

 We’ve only scratched the surface when it comes to mental health apps and how businesses can use these technologies to build a happy company.
 There is, after all, an entire category dedicated to them sitting on your phone right now.
 Check out the applications we’ve recommended, but don’t stop there!
 Get on that app store and do some exploring of your own.
 This isn’t Candy Crush – these apps could actually change your life for the better.*